Climdyn/qgs/documentation/notes/joss_paper/paper.md

 The model implementation consists of submodules to set up the model's parameters and to compute the tensor that defines the coefficients in the tendencies of the model variables; more details can be found in @DDV2016.
 This tensor is used by the code to compute the tendencies function and its Jacobian matrix.
 These functions can then be fed to the `qgs` built-in Runge-Kutta integrator or to another integrator implemented by the user.
-As an example, the usage of the Julia DifferentialEquations.jl [@RN2017] integration package through the Python diffeqpy [@diffeqpy] package is provided.
+As an example, the usage of the Julia `DifferentialEquations.jl` [@RN2017] integration package through the Python `diffeqpy` [@diffeqpy] package is provided.
-Technical details about this implementation can be found in the *Code Description* section of the included documentation.
 The tangent linear and adjoint models [@K2003] are also available and allow to conduct easily data assimilation and linear sensitivity analysis experiments.

-The model implementation uses Numpy [@vCV2011; @O2006] and SciPy [@scipy] for arrays and computations support, as well as Numba [@numba] and sparse [@sparse] to considerably accelerate the tensor products computation used to compute the tendencies.
+The model implementation uses NumPy [@vCV2011; @O2006] and SciPy [@scipy] for arrays and computations support, as well as Numba [@numba] and sparse [@sparse] to considerably accelerate the tensor products computation used to compute the tendencies.

 # Statement of need